TristanVarewijck/real-time-web-2122/README.md

 ## Description :label:

 For the project "real-time-web" we had to make an application that works with web-sockets.
-I want to make a web application where you can chat live with strangers in rooms of a certain subject.
+I want to make a web application what received real-time crypto data visualised in a Graph.
+In addition i want to make a chat room for a certain Topic so people can discuss in real time the prices changes of the coin in focus.

 ---